 If you need a fast model on lower-end hardware, this post is for you.
 Whether for mobile phones or IoT devices, optimization is an especially important last step before deployment due to their lower performance.
+If you're not sure what model and device to use in your pipeline, follow our guide to help figure that out.

 In this tutorial, we will train an object detection model on custom data and convert it to TensorFlow Lite for deployment.
 We’ll conclude with a